-- (1) Field Education Registration Form due two weeks before the student engages in Field Education (without the form the Registrar cannot place Field Education on the transcript); - (2) Administrative Agreement and Learning Covenant due the third week in September and the third week of January; - (3) Student and Supervisor Evaluation Forms due last week of the fall semester and the last week of the spring semester; - (4) Nurturing Committee Evaluation Forms in congregational placements due the last day of the fall semester and the last day of the spring semester.
+- (1) Field Education Registration Form due two weeks before the student engages in Field Education (without the form the Registrar cannot place Field Education on the transcript); - (2) Administrative Agreement and Learning Covenant due the third week in September and the third week of January; - (3) Student and Supervisor Evaluation Forms due the last week of the fall semester and the last week of the spring semester; - (4) Nurturing Committee Evaluation Forms in congregational placements due the last day of the fall semester and the last day of the spring semester.

-All of the above forms are available on the Seminary website.
+All of the above forms are available on the Seminary intranet, and will also be available on the Field Education G-Suite Classroom page.
 Due dates for required Field Education paperwork are listed on the Field Education Calendar for the year.
-A copy of the calendar is published on the Seminary website.
+A copy of the calendar is published on the Seminary website, and is also available on the Field Education G-Suite Classroom page.